msp1974/homeassistant-jlrincontrol/README.md

 2. To enable logging of the attributes and status data in the debug log, set the debug data option in config options with debugging turned on as above.

 # Change Log

+## v2.1

+- Added: All data sensor to show returned info from vehicle

 ## v2.0.2